nhoss003/Indeedresume/README.txt

-In indeed.java and r.java , the argument is one of the following: one, two, three, four, five, six
+In indeed.java and resume.java , the argument is one of the following: one, two, three, four, five, six

 when you enter one, 10 states will be crawlled sequentially.
 You can open a "screen" and run the program with another argument to have programs running in paralle to spped up the crawling speed.